What Is Stage 1 Mesothelioma?

 Stage 1 mesothelioma may refer to two types of mesothelioma:

-- Peritoneal mesothelioma: Peritoneal mesothelioma may also be categorized as stage 1 using a modified TNM staging system proposed by medical professor Tristan D. Yan and his associates.
-Stage 1 peritoneal mesothelioma has not spread past the lining of the abdomen.
+- Peritoneal mesothelioma: Peritoneal mesothelioma may be unofficially categorized as stage 1 using a modified TNM staging system proposed by medical professor Tristan D. Yan and his associates.
+This staging system isn’t used by all doctors, however.
+At stage 1, peritoneal mesothelioma has not spread past the lining of the abdomen.

 - A 2017 study published in Lung Cancer International found that only 16% of pleural mesothelioma and 5% of peritoneal mesothelioma patients were diagnosed during stage 1.

-- The American Cancer Society found that 20% of patients diagnosed with localized (early-stage) pleural mesothelioma survived at least 5 years after diagnosis.
+- American Cancer Society (ACS) data shows that 20% of patients diagnosed with localized (early-stage) pleural mesothelioma survive at least 5 years after diagnosis.

 How Stage 1 Mesothelioma Develops

-Mesothelioma is notorious for its long latency period — the time that passes between being exposed to a cancer-causing substance and when symptoms first appear.
-After a patient is exposed to asbestos, the main cause of malignant pleural mesothelioma, this latency period lasts about 20-50 years.
+Mesothelioma is known for its long latency period — the time that passes between being exposed to a cancer-causing substance and when symptoms first appear.
+After a patient is exposed to asbestos, the main cause of malignant pleural mesothelioma, it can take 10-50 years for systems to present.

 Stage 1 mesothelioma develops after asbestos fibers get stuck in the lining of the lungs (pleura) or abdomen (peritoneum).
 These fibers irritate nearby cells, eventually damaging DNA and triggering out-of-control cell growth.
 This unchecked growth forms tumors on the lining of the organs.